 - Personal references attesting to the person’s rehabilitation.

 Length of Good Cause Exception with Arizona Fingerprint Board

 The length of the process depends on a number of factors.
-However, from the time the Board receives a complete application package and the criminal records that we order from the DPS, the Board will conduct an expedited review within 20 days.
+However, from the time the Board receives a complete application package and court documents, the Board will conduct an expedited review within 20 days.

 Arizona Fingerprint Board Expedited Review

 At the expedited review, the Board will either grant you a fingerprint clearance card or schedule you for a hearing.
 If you must appear at a hearing, the process may take an additional three to four months.